tweibley/legate/docs/demo-plan.md

         name: :summarizer,
         description: 'Summarizes a list of provided articles using an LLM.',
         parameters: {
-          articles: { type: :array, description: 'An array of article hashes, each with :title and :description.', required: true }
+          articles: { type: :array, description: 'An array of article hashes, each with :title, :link, and :description.', required: true }
         }
       )